A-PS1999/seo-research-assistant-project/readme.md

 and 'external pages to root domain' metrics.

 ## Credits
-Created by me, Samuel Arnold-Parra
+Created by me, Samuel Arnold-Parra.

 Special thanks to the users of Stack Overflow and r/learnpython for helping me overcome some issues I faced during the development of this program.